mingcheng/mingcheng.github.io/README.md

 I was raised in Ningbo, which is a small city in the east of mainland China.
 I graduated from [Zhejiang University of Science and Technology(ZUST)](https://en.zust.edu.cn) in 2008, and I am currently pursuing studies at [Shanghai International Studies University (SISU)](https://en.shisu.edu.cn).

-I am currently a PPMC & Committer at the [Apache Software Foundation](https://www.apache.org/) and an open-source enthusiast at [Ant Group](https://github.com/antgroup).
+I am a PPMC & Committer at the [Apache Software Foundation](https://www.apache.org/) and an open-source evangelist working for the [Ant Group](https://github.com/antgroup).

 I formerly worked for companies and teams including `Alibaba (Taobao)`, `NetEase`, and `Sifou` as a developer, architect, technical lecturer, technical lead and general manager.